Why blanch vegetables before dehydrating?

 Three: Blanching makes it easier to peel and remove the skin from the vegetables.

-Another reason for blanching vegetables is that blanching helps keep the beautiful color of your vegetables.
+Another reason we blanch vegetables before dehydrating is that blanching helps keep the beautiful color of your vegetables.
 Your zucchini and broccoli will remain bright green!
 Your carrots will remain a vivid orange!
 You get the picture.
 Blanching also helps retain flavor.

 For vegetables that have relatively thick skins (that we want to keep/eat), blanching creates tiny cracks in the skins.
 These tiny surface cracks help dehydration to occur at a much deeper penetration level that’s more than just surface-skin deep.